 An elephant is the largest land animal on Earth.
 These colossal creatures can weigh up to 6 tons and stand as tall as 5 meters (16 feet) when fully grown depending on the type of elephant.
-It can differ from the African elephant, also known as the African bush elephant to the Asian elephant.
-Read more about the different species of Elephants.

 An adult elephant’s strength and weight are impressive, but how much can an elephant lift?
 They have been known to uproot trees, break fences, and even break steel chains with their trunk or tusks.